Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/datasets.md

 ***_Please note, this table is being populated.
-If anyone interested for their data to be enlisted in this community resource, please send us your paper title_.**
+If anyone interested for their data to be enlisted in this community resource, please send us the details_.**

 **List of Prominent COVID-19 Datasets.**